SDN Children’s Services

 SDN Children’s Services (SDN) is a not for profit company limited by guarantee.
 It is overseen by a Board of volunteer directors with diverse business and sector backgrounds who are responsible for determining SDN’s strategic direction and for the overall governance and performance of the organisation.
 SDN is as charity registered with the Australian Charities and Not-for-profits Commission (ACNC).
 SDN also has a Building Fund which has Deductible Gift Recipient (DGR) status.

-The Board consists of Directors who must be Members of the company.
+The Board consists of Directors who must be Members of SDN.
 The Board must have at least eight directors, up to a maximum of 12.
 SDN holds Directors and Officers Insurance for all Board directors.

-The Board oversees the CEO and the Senior Leadership Team to ensure that resources are used effectively to achieve the company’s goals, in accordance with its philosophy, vision, mission, and values.
+The Board oversees the CEO and the Senior Leadership Team to ensure that resources are used effectively to achieve SDN’s goals, in accordance with its philosophy, vision, purpose, and values.

 SDN Child and Family Services Pty Ltd

-SDN has a wholly-owned subsidiary company, SDN Child and Family Services Pty Ltd (CFS) which is registered as a Public Benevolent Institution (PBI) with the ACNC and has DGR status.
-This subsidiary is responsible for managing SDN’s work with children who are facing challenges, predominantly funded through NDIS arrangements, government program contracts and programs funded by donations.
+SDN has a wholly-owned subsidiary company, SDN Child and Family Services Pty Ltd (CFS) which is registered as a Public Benevolent Institution (PBI) with the ACNC and has Deductible Gift Recipient (DGR) status.
+CFS is responsible for managing SDN’s work with children who are facing challenges, predominantly funded through NDIS arrangements, government program contracts and programs funded by donations.

 CFS has a separate Board that reports to the Board of SDN.
 The CFS Board currently consists of three members of the Board of SDN Children’s Services and an executive director, SDN’s CEO Kay Turner.